Written by Richard Perry

 Company Information

-XM is a group of entities operating in multiple jurisdictions around the world under the umbrella of the parent company Trading Point of Financial Instruments Limited.
-The company was founded in 2009 and in just over 15 years it has attracted over 15 million clients from 190 countries all over the world.
-The broker prides on 10.3+ billion trades executed with zero requotes or rejections.
+XM is a group of entities operating globally under the umbrella of the parent company Trading Point of Financial Instruments Limited.
+The company was founded in 2009 and in just 16 years, it has attracted over 15 million clients from 190 countries all over the world.
+The broker prides itself on having executed over 10.3 billion trades with zero requotes or rejections.

 While XM serves over 15 million traders from 190+ countries around the globe, the broker does not provide its services in certain jurisdictions such as the USA, Canada, Israel, and the Islamic Republic of Iran.